-The speed, intensity and unpredictability of the transformations that characterize these times anticipate that our alumni will change their job or place of work several times throughout their lifetime.
-We cannot begin to imagine the future demands of society on them.
-This is why a university education should focus on the development of certain intellectual abilities that promote flexibility, critical and analytical skills, and other competencies that facilitate adaptation to the changing requirements of the workplace.
+The speed, intensity and unpredictability of the transformations that characterize our times allow us to forecast that our graduates will change their work platform several times in their lives.
+We cannot even imagine what will be the demands that the future society will put on them.
+For this reason, university training should seek to develop certain intellectual skills that foster intellectual flexibility, critical and analytical capacity, and other competencies that facilitate adaptation to the changing requirements of the labor market.

 Graduate Programs, News and Events.